-- Complete 54 credit hours (42 hours of coursework and 12 hours of dissertation work that form the basis for the dissertation). - Earn final grades of B- or higher in each course. - Maintain a cumulative grade point average of 3.0 or higher. - Complete all program requirements within five years from initial matriculation. - The complete student handbook, which contains the rules, policies and codes that DBA students are expected to adhere to, as well as academic policies including grading and student standing, can be found online.
+• Complete 54 credit hours (42 hours of coursework and 12 hours of dissertation work leading to dissertation completion).

+- Maintain a cumulative grade point average of 3.0 or higher. - Complete all program requirements within five years from initial matriculation. - The complete student handbook, which contains the rules, policies and codes that DBA students are expected to adhere to, as well as academic policies including grading and student standing, can be found online.